franklam3/mycode/README.md

 # mycode
 tracking my code
+this is a sentence about wanting to learn how to version control projects with git
 ## getting started

 These instructions will get you a copy of the project up and runing on your local